Kumarajeeva/Secrets-website-OAuth-Authentication/README.md

 # SECRETS WEBSITE

-Check the deployed website in this URL: https://kumarajeeva-secrets-website.herokuapp.com/

 DESCRIPTION:
 The developed website is a "secrets website" where users can share their secrets anonymously.
 Users have to register and login to submit and access the secrets.
 The user profiles and secrets are stored in a MongoDB database.
 This website is developed using Node.js, Express, EJS and MongoDB.